DeastinY/CoffeeRecommendationBot/README.md

 # CoffeeRecommendationBot
 Recommends a coffee to Twitterusers in need !

+## Setup
+Install the requirements with pip install -r requirements.txt

 ## Contribution Guidelines
 **YOU CAN CONTRIBUTE !**
 No matter your level of expertise !
 Experiment, play around and adjust.